 recalling

 a) Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on documents and publications of the Union, regarding the electronic availability of documents;

+b) Resolution 175 (Rev. Busan, 2014) of the Plenipotentiary Conference, on Telecommunication/ICT accessibility for persons with disabilities, including age-related disabilities, that resolves to take account of persons with disabilities and specific needs;

-b) Resolution 32 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;
+c) Resolution 32 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on strengthening electronic working methods in the work of the ITU Telecommunication Standardization Sector (ITU-T) and the implementation of EWM capabilities and associated arrangements in the work of ITU-T;

-c) Resolution 73 (Johannesburg, 2008) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods,
+d) Resolution 73 (Rev. Dubai, 2012) of WTSA, on information and communication technologies (ICTs) and climate change and, in particular, recognizing g) thereof concerning energy-efficient working methods;

+e) Resolution 5 (Rev. Dubai, 2014) of World Telecommunication Development Conference (WTDC) on enhancing participation by developing countries in the activities of the Union, in particular, instruction 4 to continue promoting remote participation and meetings and electronic work methods so as to encourage and facilitate in the work of ITU-D;

+f) Resolution 66 (Rev. Dubai, 2014) of WTDC, on Information and communication technology and climate change, in particular the instruction to the Telecommunication Development Advisory Group (TDAG) to consider possible changes in working methods to meet the objectives of the EWM initiatives;

+g) Resolution 81 (Dubai, 2014) of WTDC, on further development of electronic working methods for the work of the ITU Telecommunication Development Sector, that identifies the role of BDT in providing support to EWM and the benefits to the ITU membership;

+h) Resolution ITU-R 7-2 (1993-2000-2012) of the Radiocommunication Assembly (RA) on the development of telecommunications, including coordination and collaboration with the ITU Telecommunication Development Sector,

 recognizing